-Alicia is the Founder and CEO of Next Wave Impact and the manager of two angel networks: Next Wave Network and Vegan Investors.
+Alicia Robb is the Founder and CEO of Next Wave Impact and the Managing Partner of two early-stage venture funds.
+She is also the Research Director at Cruelty Free Investing and a Research Fellow at the University of Colorado in Boulder.
 She was previously a Senior Fellow with the Kauffman Foundation for more than a decade.
 Alicia received her M.S. and Ph.D. in Economics from the University of North Carolina at Chapel Hill.
 She previously worked as an economist with the Federal Reserve Board of Governors and the Office of Economic Research in the SBA.
 She is a prolific author on the topics of entrepreneurship and entrepreneurial finance.
 In addition to numerous journal articles and book chapters, she is the co-author of A Rising Tide: Financing Strategies for Women-Owned Businesses and The Next Wave: Financing and Investing Strategies for Growth-Oriented Women Entrepreneurs published by Stanford University Press, as well as Race and Entrepreneurial Success published by MIT Press.
 She teaches workshops on angel investing and investor readiness around the globe.
-She is an active angel investor, a limited partner in four early-stage venture funds and a managing partner of two.
-She’s a mentor to various young firms and an advisory board member for several nonprofit groups, including the Deming Center Venture Fund and the Kachuwa Impact Fund.
+She is an active angel investor, a limited partner in three early-stage venture funds, a mentor to various young firms, and a board member for several groups, including the Deming Center Venture Fund, the Kachuwa Impact Fund, Good Food Institute, Luvin Arms Animal Sanctuary, and Vegan Investors.
+Alicia was awarded the prestigious Hans Severiens Award in 2020, ACA’s annual award recognizing one individual’s work in advancing the field of angel investing.
 Please see here for more info on Alicia.